hawkinsw/DailyPL/subprograms.md

 }
 ```

-Of course, if I (as the user) want a random number within a smaller range, then I can always do that:
+Of course, if I (as the user of the `random_number` subprogram) want a random number within a smaller range, then I can always do that:

 ```C++